Steak with Mushroom Gravy

 Instructions

-2. Add the minced beef and crumble over the stock cube (as small a crumble as you can) as Knorr stock cubes are soft and tend to stick rather than crumble.
+- Add the minced beef and crumble over the stock cube (as small a crumble as possible) as Knorr stock cubes are soft and tend to stick rather than crumble.

-3. Add the remaining steak ingredients.
-Mix together taking care not to over-mix or your Salisbury steaks will become mushy and over-processed looking.
+- Add the remaining steak ingredients.
+Mix taking care you don't over-mix or your Salisbury steaks will become mushy and over-processed looking.

-4. Take a tiny piece of the mixture and fry it in a pan so you can have a taste - it's your chance to adjust the seasoning if needed.
+- Take a tiny piece of the mixture and fry it in a pan so you can taste it - it's your chance to adjust the seasoning if needed.

-5. Divide the mixture into 4 and pat firmly into oval-shaped patties around 3 cm thick.
-Cover in cling film and put them into the fridge for at least 45 minutes (up to 3 hours, this is important as it will stop them from falling apart when you cook them.
+- Divide the mixture into 4 and pat firmly into oval-shaped patties around 3 cm thick.
+Cover in cling film and put them into the fridge for at least 45 minutes (up to 3 hours.
+This is important as it will stop them from falling apart when you cook them.

-1. Heat 30g of butter in a large frying pan over high heat until foaming.
-Add the steaks and cook on one side for about 4 minutes then flip and brown the other side until they are done in the middle - about 8-10 minutes total.
+- Heat 30g of butter in a large frying pan over high heat until foaming.
+Turn the heat to medium add the steaks and cook on one side for about 6 minutes then flip and brown the other side until they are 'almost' done in the middle - about 5-6 minutes more.
 Remove the steaks onto a plate and set aside.

-2. Wipe the frying pan with kitchen paper and add the other 20g of butter and heat.
-Add in the onions along with a pinch of salt and cook for about 6-8 minutes until the onions are nice and soft and beginning to go golden.
+- Wipe the frying pan with kitchen paper add the other 20g of butter and heat.
+Add in the onions and a pinch of salt and cook for about 8 minutes until the onions are nice and soft and begin to go golden.

-3. Now add the mushrooms and cook for another 5 minutes.
-Add the tomato puree and flour, and cook for about 2 minutes, stirring all the while - a wooden spoon is good for this.
+- Now add the mushrooms and cook for another 5 minutes.
+Add the tomato puree and flour, and cook for about 2 minutes, stirring all the while - a wooden spoon is good.

-5. Bring to a simmer and cook until the liquid has reduced a bit - about 5 minutes.
+- Gradually add the beef stock, stirring to avoid it going lumpy.
+Then stir in the Worcester sauce and pepper.
+Bring to a simmer and cook until the liquid has thickened a bit, about 5 minutes.

-6. Now return the steak patties to the pan.
-Cover, and simmer over medium-low heat until cooked through - about 15 minutes.
+- Now return the steak patties to the pan.
+Cover with a lid, and simmer over medium-low heat until properly cooked through - about 15 minutes.

 No comments